noaa-pifsc/PIFSC-CAS-Containerized-Oracle-Development-Environment/README.md

 ## Automated Deployment Process
 -   ### Prepare the project
-    -   Recursively clone the [PCODE repository](#pcode-version-control-information) to a working directory
+    -   Recursively clone the [CCODE repository](#ccode-version-control-information) to a working directory
 -   ### Build and Run the Containers
     -   See the CODE [Build and Run the Containers](https://github.com/noaa-pifsc/PIFSC-Containerized-Oracle-Development-Environment?tab=readme-ov-file#build-and-run-the-containers) for details
     -   #### DSC Database Deployment